 One copy of the Notice, this proxy statement, and the Annual Report (collectively, the "Proxy Materials") will be sent to stockholders who share an address, unless they have notified us that they want to continue receiving multiple packages.
 This practice, known as "householding," is designed to reduce duplicate mailings and save significant printing and postage costs.
-If you received a householded mailing this year and you would like to have additional copies of the Proxy Materials mailed to you or you would like to opt out of this practice for future mailings, we will promptly deliver such additional copies to you if you submit your request in writing to Ring Energy, Inc., Attention: Travis T. Thomas, Corporate Secretary, Executive Vice President and Chief Financial Officer, 1725 Hughes Landing Blvd., Suite 900, The Woodlands, TX 77380, or by telephone by calling (281) 397-3699.
-You may also contact us in the same manner if you received multiple copies of the Proxy Materials are also available at: www.proxyvote.com.
+If you received a householded mailing this year and you would like to have additional copies of the Proxy Materials mailed to you or you would like to opt out of this practice for future mailings, we will promptly deliver such additional copies to you if you submit your request in writing to Ring Energy, Inc., Attention: Phillip B. Feiner, Corporate Secretary, Senior Vice President and General Counsel, 1725 Hughes Landing Blvd., Suite 900, The Woodlands, TX 77380, or by telephone by calling (281) 397-3699.
+You may also contact us in the same manner if you received multiple copies of the Proxy Materials and would prefer to receive a single copy in the future.
+The Proxy Materials are also available at: www.proxyvote.com.